naderbakir79/FedPSO_MLP/README.md

-#  FedPSO-MLP: Federated Learning MLP using Particle Swarm Optimization
+#  A Hybrid Aggregation Approach for Federated Learning to Improve Energy Consumption in Smart Buildings
 In this work, we propose a hybrid protocol called FedPSO-MLP that combines particle swarm optimization algorithms with multilayer perceptron models to update the global model by collecting weights from learned models and to provide optimal solutions.<br><br>
 The experiments demonstrated that our proposed FedPSO- MLP outperformed the most famous Federated Averaging algorithm FedAvg, achieving an accuracy of 96%.
 Moreover, it showed an improvement in decreasing error by approximately 75%. <br><br>